SSDI Eligibility Requirements

 Social Security Disability Insurance (SSDI) is a payroll tax-funded, federal insurance program created by the United States Government.
 This program is managed by the Social Security Administration and is designed to provide income supplements to individuals that are physically restricted in their ability to become employed.
 This may be due to a notable disability; typically this is a physical disability.
 These benefits can be supplied on either a temporary or permanent basis, while being correlated to whether the person is temporary or permanently disabled.

-The Social Security Disability attorneys at Phillips Law Group believe that if you or a loved one has been denied social security disability on your first try, our attorneys can provide assistance to ensure you receive the disability benefits you deserve.
+The Social Security Disability attorneys in Phoenix, AZ at Phillips Law Group believe that if you or a loved one has been denied social security disability on your first try, our attorneys can provide assistance to ensure you receive the disability benefits you deserve.
 Our attorneys will work tirelessly as if you were our family member in order to achieve the justice you deserve.

 Find out more by completing the Free Case Review form on this page.